SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 ## Setting up QEMU

 Grab the latest QEMU binaries from [here](https://www.qemu.org/download/#windows) and install them.
-At a minimum you will need to install the tools as well as the system emulators for i386 and x86_64.
+At a minimum you will need to install the tools, the system emulators for i386 and x86_64, and the DLL libraries.

 ![QEMU Components](QEMU_Components.png)